 The Robot HA conversion process downloads everything to your PC and transfers the objects to the IBM i.
 This process is described in the following section.

-Download the Robot HA installer (setupRobotHA12.exe) from your My Downloads page on our website.
+Download the Robot HA installer (setupRobotHA12.exe) from your My Downloads page on the HelpSystems Portal.
 Double-click it to start it.

 On the IBM i Details panel: